defenestrator/Laravel-BDD-CI/readme.md

 Then in Terminal:
 `cp .env.behat .env.behat.travis`

-Then add this to your behat.yml:
+Add this to your behat.yml:

 ```yaml
 default: